Tree-Based Methods

 Boosting

-• Involves combining a large number of decision trees
+• It also combines a large number of decision trees, but

-• using the information from previously grown trees
+• instead, trees are grown sequentially: each new tree is created using information from previously grown trees

-• no bootstrap - instead each tree is fitted on a modified version of the original data (sequentially)
+• each tree is fitted on a modified version of the original data, namely updated residuals from the previous tree model

 Boosting Algorithm for Regression Trees